-Philadelphia LGBTQ Family Law Attorney
+LGBTQ Family Law in Philadelphia

 For several years, same-sex marriage has been legal across the United States, and same-sex spouses have enjoyed the same rights as opposite-sex couples.
 Yet issues of discrimination persist, and many LGBTQ couples face specific legal issues that may not arise as often—if at all—in opposite-sex marriages, or in opposite-sex relationships.
 Our firm is committed to representing individuals and families in a variety of legal matters, and a compassionate Philadelphia LGBTQ family law attorney at our firm can speak with you today about your case.

 Many LGBTQ family law cases involve the same issues as any other family situations.
 Yet some LGBTQ individuals and couples may have specific questions about matters like adoption and surrogacy, or civil union matters, which are not often as central in many opposite-sex family situations.
 Examples of common LGBTQ family law issues we handle include but are not limited to the following:

 - Converting a civil union to a marriage;

 - Surrogacy agreements;

 - Child custody issues; and